Ham House, Richmond Surrey, North Front

 The National Trust assert he was, and has placed the placard (left) in the Duke's Dressing Room at Ham.

 The Chief has written to the "Chair" of the National Trust to point out that there is no evidence that the Duke ever traded slaves or that his membership of the Royal English Merchant Adventurers Company produced any revenue whatever.
 Three years after its founding in 1663 it was heavily in debt, and surrendered its charter in 1672.
-The Duke did not invest in its successor company, which confirms our view that it was not profitable.
-Although it was authorised to trade slaves, in addition to gold, ivory and other commodities, there is no evidence that it did trade in slaves.
+The Duke did not invest in its successor company, which confirms our view that it was not a profitable investment.
+It was authorised to trade slaves, in addition to gold, ivory and other commodities.

 We have asked the National Trust to produce evidence that the Duke traded slaves or received any profits from that trade, but so far, none has been produced.

 The Trust's "research" is, to say the least, unreliable.
 They state that "Maitland was a signatory on the Royal Charter founding the Royal Company of Merchant Adventurers."
 This is simply incorrect.
 A charter is signed or authorised by the donor - Charles II in this case.
 Lauderdale is listed as a beneficiary.
 See the charter extract below.

 If the Trust cannot get simple, easily ascertainable facts right, what credence can be given to its conclusions?